Akashwaghmare0507/akashwaghmare0507/README.md

-## creating a new one for software developer
+## creating a new websites for software developer

 <!--
 **Akashwaghmare0507/akashwaghmare0507** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.